cloak-dev/docs/index.md

 <details>
 <summary> How does Cloak compare to other end-to-end encryption solutions? </summary>

 As far as we are aware, there is no product that matches up to Cloak in terms of ease of use, feature-set, security, and openness.
+However, there are many products adjacent to this space that Cloak draws inspiration from, such as Cryptomator, a ZK encryption product.
+We have a [blog post](https://cloak-dev.github.io/blog/cryptomator-zk-encryption) about the same as well.

 </details>

 <details>
 <summary> Why isn't cloak available on the mobile platform? </summary>

 Cloak requires hooking into various functionalities of the chat application, which is not possible on mobile where each application runs in it's own isolated environment.
-So, atleast for now, Cloak is available purely on the web.
+So, atleast for now, Cloak is available only on the web.

 </details>